 Alejandro has just accepted an offer to work with Margarita Lopez Uribe and Ruud Schilder at Penn State next year!

 Olivia's REU research asked whether forked fungus beetles, which are not eusocial insects but share space with conspecifics for months or even years, have consistent affiliative relationships.
-Surprisingly, she found evidence that they do.
-We are currently continuing this analysis and preparing this work for publication.
+This question took us both well beyond our comfort zone with network statistics, but we found tentative evidence that they do!

 Matthew's distinguished major thesis tackled a seemingly simple but thorny question: are forked fungus beetles territorial?
 After reading critiques of the territoriality binary from social science and feminist lenses, Matthew decided to try to answer this objectively by looking at patterns of resource access.
 He analyzed tens of thousands of field observations, and found that larger males have more access to high-quality resources and seem to exclude smaller males.